RobDWaller/dusty/README.md

 docker-compose exec web composer make-environment
 ```

+Once these steps have been completed go to [localhost:8080](http://localhost:8080/) to use WordPress and finish off the installation process.

-If you download the source files to your system just run the docker-compose commands.
+**Note:** If you download the source files to your system just run the docker-compose commands.

 ## Package and Plugin Management